jubrito/planner-with-calendar/README.md

   - Transictions
   - Text highlight bg and color
   - Check responsiveness
+- Features
+  - Day / Week / Month / Compact

 ## v2

-- Features
-  - Calendar
-    - Day / Week / Month / Compact?
-- Add events/tasks?
+- Planner
 - Click on calendar day and open planner + tests + update title to indicate what clicking it will do
 - Implement checklists + tests